Baselworld 2015 True class

 Ever since 1791, Girard-Perregaux has been pursuing its course in the best tradition of Fine Watchmaking.
 The Maison’s history has been characterised by legendary timepieces that combine...Find out more

 Synonymous with sobriety and watchmaking excellence, H. Moser & Cie timepieces also contain highly technical movements.
-Keen to preserve the timeless elegance of its watches, the manufacture...Find out more
+Keen to preserve the timeless elegance of its watches, the manufacture is...Find out more

 “La Montre Hermès” has adopted an epicurean philosophy that values the creation of sober, contemporary timepieces.Find out more